High Yield Municipal Bond Fund Losses Attorney

 • High yield muni bond funds invest in lower-rated or unrated municipal bonds, carrying significantly higher credit, liquidity, and concentration risks than investment-grade alternatives

-• Brokers who recommend high-yield municipal bond funds to conservative, income-seeking investors may violate FINRA suitability rules and Regulation Best Interest
+• Brokers who recommend high-yield municipal bond funds to conservative, income-seeking investors may violate FINRA Rule 2111 suitability duties or Reg BI’s Care Obligation

 • An attorney with experience on both sides of securities disputes can evaluate whether your losses resulted from unsuitable recommendations